Miami Dade College Overview

 When we speak of partially online, we are referring to schools whose online population is less than 50% of its total student body.
 Mostly online refers to those with online populations greater than or equal to 50%.

-Miami Dade College Majors
+Miami Dade College Undergraduate Concentrations

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.